andrea-acampora/nestjs-ddd-quickstarter/README.md

 ### Testing

 ### Functional Programming
-In this section we are going to discuss and to explore some technical choices used in the development of this project, with a focus on **Functional Programming**.
+In this section we are going to discuss and to explore some technical choices used in the development of this project related to functional programming.

  > Functional programming is a programming paradigm where programs are constructed by applying and composing functions.
 It is a declarative programming paradigm in which function definitions are trees of expressions that map values to other values, rather than a sequence of imperative statements which update the running state of the program.